Robust Estimation and Inference in Panels with Interactive Fixed Effects: Numerical Evidence

 where we introduce an additional factor $f_{t}^{X^\perp}$ and a parameter $\kappa$ controlling the strength of $f_{t}^{X^\perp}$.
 For every repetition, we draw $U_{it}^{\perp}$ as iid $N(0, \hat \sigma_U^2)$ and treat all the other parts of the DGP as fixed.

-As before, we compare the performance of the LS estimator and inference to the proposed approach for various values of $\kappa$.
+As before, we compare the LS estimator and inference performance with the proposed approach for various values of $\kappa$.
 Both approaches use the correctly specified number of factors $R = 1$.
 The results are based on 5,000 simulations and provided in Table \ref{tab: empriical MC}.
 We report the same statistics as in Section \ref{ssec: MC}.

 The results are qualitatively similar to the results in Section \ref{ssec: MC}.
 The LS estimator is heavily biased when the factor is weak, and the standard tests and confidence intervals are severely size distorted.
 Compared to the LS estimator, the debiased estimator has a substantially smaller bias, standard deviation, and rmse when the factor is weak.
 It also performs competitively if the factor is strong.
 The LS CIs are much shorter than the bias-aware CIs but have very poor coverage.
 The oracle CIs based on the LS estimator have the correct coverage and are also considerably wider than the naive CIs and comparable with the bias-aware CIs.
 Again, the oracle CIs based on the debiased estimator are considerably shorter than the bias-aware CIs and LS oracle CIs, indicating that there is a potential scope for improvement.